 Deeply connected to the French repertoire of the fin-de-siècle, Manifacier has given several lectures and recitals in Northeastern universities and recital halls on important French musical figures, such as Gabriel Fauré, Nadia Boulanger, Maurice Ravel, Claude Debussy, and Francis Poulenc.
 He also serves as French diction coach for the Newburgh Music Festival.

 Manifacier received his Bachelor's of Music from Holy Names University, and his Master's of Arts in Voice Performance from Long Island University.
 There, he appeared at tenor soloist with the LIU Post Chorus in Handel’s Messiah, and Beethoven’s Mass in C Major.
 Notable teachers include Lee Steward, Neal Harrelson, and Robert C. White.
 He currently studies under the tutelage of Randall Scarlata at Stony Brook University, where he is pursuing his Doctor of Musical Arts degree in Opera Performance.

-Upcoming performances include the title role of Pygmalion with the Stony Brook Baroque Ensemble, conducted by Arthur Haas, and the role of Dr. Blinde with the Stony Brook Opera Company, conducted by David Lawton.
+Upcoming performances include the role of Dr. Blinde in Die Fledermaus by Strauss II with the Stony Brook Opera Company, conducted by David Lawton.